-This is potentially relevant as regional labor offices have some discretion about implementation of active labor market policies.
-Including labor office fixed effects still allows us to identify the Latin-effect as there are some bilingual districts.
-It turns out that the point estimate shows still the same order of magnitude than our baseline estimates of Table 4.
+potentially relevant as regional labor offices have some discretion about implementation of active labor market policies.
+Including labor office fixed effects still allows us to identify the Latineffect as there are some bilingual districts.
+It turns out that the point estimate is lower than our baseline estimates of Table 4.
+Summing up we find that while our baseline analysis measures an upper bound the the language border gap in unemployment duration, all sensitivity analyzes (except for the Italian German contrast) identify a statistically and economically important unemployment duration gap at the language border of similar order of magnitude.